What Is a CD Ladder and When Is It a Good Idea?

 One of the silver linings of historic inflation and all the Fed interest rate hikes is that for the first time in years, you can make legitimate money on your cash.

 That includes traditional savings accounts, U.S. treasuries, money markets and Certificates of Deposit (CDs).
-Picking between the best and worst options on the market, and picking the choice that’s appropriate for your financial situation, now involves real stakes.
+Picking the choice that’s appropriate for your financial situation, now involves real stakes.

 What about CD laddering?
 Is that a favorable strategy to squeeze the most out of your savings?
-That’s what a listener of the Clark Howard Podcast recently asked.
+And is it an even better option than high-yield savings accounts if interest rates do decline later this year?

 What Is a CD Ladder?